-I am a geochemist and paleoclimatologist, currently a PhD candidate at Vanderbilt University in the Department of Earth and Environmental Sciences.
-I received my undergraduate degree in Geology from Middlebury College in 2019.
+I’m a geochemist and paleoclimatologist with a strong passion for both teaching and research.
+In November 2025, I will begin an NSF Postdoctoral Fellowship at the University of Arizona.
+I earned my Ph.D. in Earth and Environmental Sciences from Vanderbilt University in August 2025, and my B.A. in Geology from Middlebury College in 2019.
 My research focuses on reconstructing past climate change using speleothems, which are mineral deposits that form in caves over time.

 In my research I use geochemical techniques to better understand how precipitation changed during warm periods in earth’s past.
 I conduct field work in Wyoming, Utah, California, Kentucky, Tennessee, Curaçao, and the Philippines.
 My work in Wyoming seeks to understand the evolution of modern climate patterns (like El Niño) and the effect that these patterns have on rainfall, snowfall, and drought in water-stressed regions like the western United States.